Hopi Population and Land

 Shungopovi and Mishongovi villages were originally located below the mesa edges close to their springs.
 After their involvement in the Pueblo Revolt, the villages moved to a more defensive location on the mesa tops.

-Third Mesa is home to the villages of Kykotsmovi, Old Oraibi, Hotevilla and Bacavi.
-Forty-five miles to the west near Tuba City, is the Hopi village of Moenkopi.
+Third Mesa is home to the villages of Old Oraibi, Kykotsmovi, Hotevilla and Bacavi.
+Forty-five miles to the west is the Hopi village of Moencopi.

 Old Oraibi dates back to 1150 and is probably the oldest continuously inhabited community in the United States.
 In 1900, it was ranked as one of the largest Hopi settlements, but dissension between two chiefs caused many to leave.
 Kykotsmovi and Hotevilla were founded in 1906 after the split from Old Oraibi.
 Bacavi is the newest of all the villages and was settled in 1909 after tensions became unbearable for a Hopi loyalist who left Old Oraibi to settle at a new site.